 February is a wonderful time to visit Cornwall for many reasons but I think the best reason is that it’s so quiet down here compared to other times of the year.
 Winter in Cornwall is a fun time to holiday here for all.

 I’ve experienced Cornwall through all the months of the year.
 February is great because the nights are getting lighter, some attractions begin to open again (many take the whole of January off for maintenance and a break) but it’s still quiet.
 The main thing for many is that you can have a much cheaper holiday compared to the summer months.

 Whether you’re looking for a break with the kids, a romantic Valentine’s getaway or just want to see somewhere new, a February holiday in Cornwall could be perfect!

 If you’re tempted to take a break here and wondering if it’s a good time to visit Cornwall, I hope you’ll find this post about visiting Cornwall in February helpful in planning.

 What should you consider before visiting Cornwall in February

 While I’d love to simply say that February is the perfect time to visit, pack your bags and get down here, I’d be lying if I said there wasn’t some issues about coming down to visit Cornwall at this time.

-Weather in Cornwall is rarely cold enough to snow but it can be very damp and still pretty cold and grey.
+Weather in Cornwall is rarely cold enough to snow (although we’ve recently had some snowy days in 2022/2023 winter!) but it can be very damp and still pretty cold and grey.
 You’ll want to make sure you bring warm clothes, waterproof jackets and shoes and perhaps a flask!

 February can still see some very cold snaps and it might touch freezing point or dip below making some frosts.